How to Escalate an EU Consumer Complaint to Small Claims Court

 - Ignore: If they don't respond, you typically win by default

 If the case goes to judgment, the court will issue a decision.
-If you win, you have the right to enforce collection against the seller's assets in any EU member state.
+If you win, you have the right to enforce collection against the seller's assets.

 Key Costs & Timeline